Germany plans limit on 2013 borrowing to reach balanced budget

 That is down from the 18.8 billion net new borrowing target first envisioned.

-It would mean Chancellor Angela Merkel's center-right coalition will have a nearly balanced budget three years sooner than required by law by achieving a new budget deficit ceiling of no more than 0.35 percent of gross domestic product (GDP).
+It would mean Chancellor Angela Merkel's centre-right coalition will have a nearly balanced budget three years sooner than required by law by achieving the new budget deficit ceiling of no more than 0.35 percent of gross domestic product (GDP).

 The federal government will reach the target faster than planned thanks to strong economic growth, lower unemployment and rising tax revenues.